F5Networks/f5-ci-docs/docs/kubernetes/asp-proxy-k8s-services.rst

         /var/run/kubernetes/proxy-plugin/service-ports.json (END)

 #.
-Send a request to the `Service`_ to verify the ASP handles traffic.
+Send a request to the `Service`_ to verify the ASP handles the traffic.

     .. code-block:: bash